Welasco/AzureSentinelSyslog/README.md

 ## 3. What is Log Analytics Agent

 Azure Log Analytics relies on agents to collect data to a Log Analytics Workspace.
-Azure Sentinel will use the data in a Log Analytics workspace to work with.
+Azure Sentinel uses the data collected in a Log Analytics workspace.

 The Azure Sentinel agent, which is actually the Log Analytics agent, converts CEF-formatted logs into a format that can be ingested by Log Analytics.
+The data can also be a regular Syslog message format.

+The Log Analytics agent (sometimes referred to as the Operations Management Suite Agent for Linux (or "OMSAgent"), which is used by Azure Sentinel to collect data for connected machines, converts CEF-formatted logs into a format that can be ingested by Log Analytics.
 The data can also be a regular Syslog message format.

 There are many ways in how you can install Log Analytics Agent (OMSAgent):